fourieraudio/docs/manual/transform.client/library/plugins/unsupported.md

 activated offline.
 The Windows plugin hosting environment has no internet access to ensure it remains pristine, reliable, and show-ready.

-Unfortunately, a small number of manufacturers currently do not support a fully-offline installation process.
-Whilst we're working hard to find solutions for these, at the moment plugins from these manufacturers cannot be installed on the **transform**.engine.
+Unfortunately, a small number of manufacturers currently do not support offline licensing.
+Whilst we're working hard to find solutions for these, at the moment, the plugins from these manufacturers cannot be installed on the **transform**.engine:

-Plugin manufacturers that require online installation:

-- Universal Audio

-Plugin Manufacturers that require online activation/licensing:

-- Baby Audio
-- Antares
+- Baby Audio- however 'Spaced Out', 'Parallel Aggressor' and 'Crystalline' plugins are available through the **transform**.suite, for more info click [here](https://fourieraudio.com/suite)!
 - Cradle
 - GS DSP

-:::info

-Instruments and multi-channel only (i.e. plugins that require 3+ inputs/outputs) are not supported at this time.
-Stay tuned!
+:::tip
+If you find any more manufacturers that do not support offline licensing, or experience problems with installing plugins, please do reach out to our support team on [support@fourieraudio.com](mailto:support@fourieraudio.com)
 :::